jmmk/cook-it/README.md

-# Ember Cook-it
+# Cook-it

 Recipe Storage and Search application written in
 [Ruby on Rails](http://rubyonrails.org/).

-Try it out the prototype at http://cook-it.herokuapp.com
+Try out the prototype at http://cook-it.herokuapp.com

 ![screenshot](http://i.imgur.com/GJnZ5sT.png)

-The next iteration of this project built in Ember.js with a Rails API can be found at: https://github.com/jmmk/ember-cook-it
+The next iteration of this project built in Ember.js with a Rails API backend can be found at: https://github.com/jmmk/ember-cook-it

 ## Building